BEFORE YOUR APPOINTMENT

 - Children under 14 years of age must be accompanied by a parent or legal guardian to all medical appointments.
 Unfortunately, children accompanied by a friend, aunt, uncle or grandparent who are not legal guardians, cannot receive vaccinations.

 - If you have a fever or are taking antibiotics, reschedule your vaccine appointment.
 If you have any concerns, please contact the clinic before your appointment to speak with a nurse.

-For paediatric appointments, it is important to prepare your child for the consultation and the possibility that they will receive an injection.
+For pediatric appointments, it is important to prepare your child for the consultation and the possibility that they will receive an injection.
 Here are a few helpful tips for children’s appointments:

 - It is important stay calm during your child’s vaccination process.
 It is completely normal that your little one may feel afraid of the injection or seem anxious (even some adults are afraid of needles!), but it is best that your child see that you are calm, reassuring and there for them.

 - While they receive the injection, you can help distract your child by signing a song, holding them in your arms or telling them a story: keeping their mind off of what is happening however possible!

-- It can be helpful to give the child some choices in order to have them feel more in control of the situation: do they prefer to sit your your lap or by themselves in the chair?
-However, the choice over whether to receive the vaccine or not should never been the child’s, only the parent’s.
+- It can be helpful to give the child some choices in order to have them feel more in control of the situation: do they prefer to sit on your lap or by themselves in the chair?
+However, the choice over whether to receive the vaccine or not should be the child’s decision, only the parent’s.